Boss Radio Forever

 When he was on KHJ,The Real Don Steele, my favorite rock and roll radio celebrity, irreverently and sarcastically referred to Los Angeles as the neon fun jungle.
 I quote that phrase to honor Steele.
-I used it when it came time to pick a name for my eBook about my personal question for adventure in rock and roll radio history in Hollywood.
+I used it when it came time to pick a name for my eBook about Boss Radio KHJ and my personal quest for adventure in rock and roll radio history in Hollywood.

 Neon fun jungle is a cool phrase that even today remains one of the most accurate and unforgettable nicknames that LA has ever been given.
 I jumped feet first into that jungle without fear and I lived to tell about it.

 My eBook is a very personal story.
 I don’t hold back on the honesty and the emotions.
 Yeah, sure, this is about rock and roll radio in Hollywood in the era of Bill Drake and Gene Chenault.

 But, this eBook is also a true story of discovery and learning lessons.
 You will see what happened when a young man’s dreams of making a long career in the radio business suddenly end.
 He discovers the need to reinvent and rebrand himself.

 I wrote this eBook to share valuable insights and cool secrets.
 More importantly, however, this is a cautionary tale about hidden dangers within an American business that for decades was thought of as fame, fortune, glamor, and fun.
 The truth turns out to be something else entirely.

 My eBook is especially for anyone today who may be considering or beginning a professional career in the broadcasting business.
 It contains lessons learned on personal reinvention and rebranding.